Specialized Riprock (Hotrock) 12 Review

 Longer Wheelbase Generally Means Better Body Position and Balance

 Like cars, the longer the wheelbase of a bike (within reason), the more stable the bike is.
 As a result, a kid’s bike with a longer wheelbase is going to be easier to maneuver and handle.

-Most handlebars on lower-end 12″ and 16″ bikes (like the Next Rocket) position a child’s hands well above the child’s waist while riding.
-This positioning doesn’t allow for proper arm extension, thereby minimizing a child’s overall control of the bike and creating twitchy steering.
+Most handlebars on cheap 12″ and 16″ bikes (like the Huffy below) position a child’s hands well above the child’s waist while riding.
+This positioning doesn’t allow for proper arm extension, which minimizes a child’s overall control of the bike and creates twitchy steering.
 Handlebars placed lower on the body help to lower the center-of-gravity as well as provide for proper arm extension, leading to better overall control of the bike.

 High and Narrow Handlebars Make for Twitchy Handling